lionkor/MU0-asm/README.md

 ## How to build

-1. Clone the repo recursively, with `git clone [URL] --recursive` and enter the directory.
+1. Clone the repo, with `git clone [URL]` and enter the directory.
+There is a submodule, but it's no longer a dependency and will be completely removed in the future, so don't worry about it.

 3. Go into the repo folder and run `cmake . && make`.